rickalouani/Rancher-howto/README.md

 Making the leap to micro-services is not as daunting as it was even 10 years ago.
-The abundance of information and case studies shared by many companies that went through the trials and tribulations of making the shift helped establish solid industry best practices.
+The abundance of information and case studies shared by many companies that went through the trials and tribulations helped establish solid industry best practices.
 Coupled with many new great opensource tools donnated or developped and supported by a great community of contributors took the mystery out of the process.
 In this article, I am going to demonstrate two tools that I am confident will make your adoption of microservices less challenging.
-Kubernetes arguably the best container orchestration platform and Rancher 2.0 to deploy, customise and manage kubernetes clusters and your worloads.
+Kubernetes arguably the best container orchestration platform and Rancher 2.0 another great opensource tool to deploy, customise and manage kubernetes clusters and your worloads.

 Many of the early adopters were thriving companies (Amazon, Google, Netflix, ...), growing fast and the outlook was great.
 They had to make a radical shift in